rust-lang/rust/doc/tutorial.md

 ## Conditionals

-We've seen `if` pass by a few times already.
-To recap, braces are compulsory, an optional `else` clause can be appended, and multiple `if`/`else` constructs can be chained together:
+We've seen `if` expressions a few times already.
+To recap, braces are compulsory, an `if` can have an optional `else` clause, and multiple `if`/`else` constructs can be chained together:

 ~~~~